Finding Graham Greene And The Mob In A Havana Hotel

 “They groped their way through the darkness of the Seville-Biltmore Bar.
 They were only dimly aware of their fellow-guests, who sat crouched in silence and shadow like parachutists gloomily waiting the signal to leap.”

 You have to admit, that excerpt from Our Man In Havana is wonderful writing.
-It’s always a delight to discover a writer, even one that has departed.
+It’s always a delight to discover a writer who can so vividly immerse you in his story.

-And then when I read, “the rooms were built as prison-cells round a rectangular balcony”, I could see it, as our room was on the fifth floor.
+And then when I read, “the rooms were built as prison-cells round a rectangular balcony”, I could see it, as our room was on the fifth floor that looked just like that.

 And of course, the line, “ Wormold got to the bottom of the stairs while Dr. Hasselbacher was still manoeuvring the first step; 501 was close by”, prompted me to investigate that very room.
 It was just down the hall from 509, the room where we stayed.